 Medication and Healthcare

 There are no compulsory vaccinations for entering the country.
-However, the Ministry of Health recommends that if you’re going to visit the Amazon region, you should get vaccinated against yellow fever.
+However, if you plan to visit the Amazon region, the Ministry of Health recommends getting vaccinated against yellow fever.
 You can find more information about vaccinations on the Ministry of Health’s official web page.

 Peru is certainly one of the most captivating countries in South America.
 It’s a paradise for nature lovers, culture-seekers, and curious travelers.
 The country offers delightful Peruvian food, colorful textiles, and history.
 Therefore, when you plan your next Peru tour, check out Rebecca Adventure Travel’s amazing options that include mind-blowing destinations!